mspnp/microservices-reference-implementation/k8s/monitoring/README.md

 Set the persistent volume claim name in files persistenVolumeClaim.yaml in monitoring under prometheus and grafana folders.
 Persistent volume claim names have to be different for prometheus and grafana.

-  name: PersistentVolumeClaimName
+  name: PersistenVolumeClaimName

   Set the persistent volume claim name in files prometheus.yaml and grafana.yaml

          persistentVolumeClaim:
             claimName: PersistentVolumeClaimName